Close Banner

 As we've mentioned a time or two, Mickey's Not-So-Scary Halloween Party is one of the Frog Family's absolute favorite events!
 For those of you who love Halloween, it is definitely not to be missed.

-Now, each of us Frog Family members has a different thing we love most about the party so that just goes to show you there is a little something for everyone!
+Now, each of us Frog Family members has a different thing we love most about the party, so that just goes to show you there is a little something for everyone!
 For those of you wondering whether the party is worth the additional expense, for us, it's a resounding "Yes!"
 To make it the absolute best experience for your family, follow these tips:

 1. Wear a Costume

-Mickey's Not-So-Scary Halloween Party - Family in Costume
+Mickey's Not So Scary Halloween Party - Family in Costume

 While it's not required that you wear a costume, it sure adds to my enjoyment because my favorite part of the night is taking in all of the elaborate costumes!
 And since this is the one event of the year where adults are allowed to wear a costume at Magic Kingdom, I like to take advantage of it.
 And, in case you're wondering, you're never too old to enjoy Mickey's Not-So-Scary Halloween Party.
-We have seen so many creative costumes over the years — we saw lots of the Familia Madrigal this year!
+We have seen so many creative costumes over the years — and last year, we saw lots of the "Inside Out" groups in particular!

 2. Keep It Light